 Side-effects Of Consuming Excessive Sesame Seeds During Pregnancy

 There might be a few risks associated with sesame seeds:

 - Do not eat them in excess during the first trimester when your pregnancy is still delicate.
 If you happen to see any spotting after eating sesame seeds, check with your doctor.

-- Avoid them if you have a history of allergies as the seeds are among the six common food allergens known in the US (7).
+- Avoid them if you have a history of allergies to seeds since seeds, including sesame, are among the common food allergens known in the US (6).

-If you still have doubts about using sesame seeds during pregnancy, check with your doctor before consuming them.
+It is still advisable to check with your doctor before consuming them.
 Remember, moderation is always the key.

 Frequently Asked Questions

-It is perfectly safe to consume sesame oil during pregnancy.
-It is a good option, much like olive oil or canola oil that helps meet your requirement of healthy fats.
-Sesame oil contains a good balance of mono and polyunsaturated fats, (8) which can keep the baby’s brain and nervous tissue healthy.
-These fats also absorb fat-soluble vitamins and minerals which are important for yours and your baby’s health.
+Sesame seeds could be a good option, much like olive oil or canola oil, that may help meet your requirement of healthy fats.
+These fats might absorb fat-soluble vitamins and minerals that may be important for you and your baby’s health.